jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-mark-cutajar-norti-vikings.md

 ---
 templateKey: interview-post
 path: /interview/mark-cutajar-norti-vikings
-title: Mark Cutajar @ Norti Vikings
+title: 'Mark Cutajar: Norti Vikings'
 date: 2018-01-16T23:45:15.000Z
 description: >-
   We caught up with one of the captains of the Norti Vikings ship Mark to